Iran: Comprehensive Crisis and Risk of Collapse under Theocratic Rule

 Core Deep-Seated Conflict: The Clash Between Nuclear Weapons and the Unspoken Rules of International Politics

-Behind the international sanctions lies a fundamental conflict between Iran's nuclear ambitions and the "unspoken rules" of international politics.
-The United States recently made it clear that if Iran takes nuclear action, it will destroy Iran; and the five permanent members of the United Nations Security Council (P5) share a highly consistent stance—firmly preventing nuclear proliferation.
-Nuclear weapons are regarded as the highest-level "membership card" in international politics and cannot be issued arbitrarily without the consent of the five permanent members, which is a red line that Iran cannot cross.
-Behind the international sanctions lies a fundamental conflict between Iran's nuclear ambitions and the "unspoken rules" of international politics.
-The United States recently made it clear that if Iran takes nuclear action, it will destroy Iran; and the five permanent members of the United Nations Security Council (P5) share a highly consistent stance—firmly preventing nuclear proliferation.
-Nuclear weapons are regarded as the highest-level "membership card" in international politics and cannot be issued arbitrarily without the consent of the five permanent members, which is a red line that Iran cannot cross.
+Behind international sanctions lies the fundamental conflict between Iran's nuclear ambitions and the unwritten rules of international politics.
+The United States recently made it clear that if Iran takes nuclear action, it will destroy Iran; while the five permanent members of the United Nations Security Council (P5) are highly united in their stance—firmly preventing nuclear proliferation.
+Nuclear weapons are regarded as the highest-level membership card in international politics, and they cannot be distributed arbitrarily without the consent of the P5.
+This is a red line that Iran cannot cross.

-Compared to other nuclear-armed states, Iran’s path to nuclear weapons is even less feasible: Israel, as a staunch ally of the United States, adopts a policy of "nuclear ambiguity" (neither confirming nor denying possession), which is tacitly accepted by the U.S. North Korea achieved its nuclear capability at the cost of a "March of Suffering"–style famine and economic isolation from the world.
-Pakistan, on the other hand, acquired its nuclear technology through the clandestine network of its "father of the bomb" and its nuclear status was tacitly tolerated by major powers to balance the situation in South Asia.
+Compared to other nuclear-armed nations, Iran's path to acquiring nuclear weapons is even less feasible: Israel, as a steadfast ally of the United States, adopts an ambiguous nuclear strategy (neither confirming nor denying), which receives tacit approval from the U.S.; North Korea achieved its nuclear capability at the cost of a "March of Suffering"-style famine and economic isolation from the world; Pakistan, on the other hand, stole technology through the underground network of the "father of the nuclear bomb," A.Q.
+Khan, and its nuclear status was tacitly accepted by major powers to balance the situation in South Asia.

-Iran's national conditions determine that it cannot afford the cost of possessing nuclear weapons.
-On one hand, Iran is an oil-producing country with an economy highly dependent on global trade.
-If its settlement systems and oil exports are cut off due to nuclear ambitions, it would inevitably face dire straits.
-On the other hand, if Iran were to acquire nuclear weapons, it would trigger chain reactions from regional countries such as Saudi Arabia, Turkey, and Egypt, leading to chaos in the Middle East and endangering the global petrodollar system—a scenario no major power wishes to see.
-Even Russia, which cooperates with Iran to counter the West, is reluctant to see a nuclear-armed Iran competing for energy market share or an uncontrollable nuclear power emerging in its traditional sphere of influence in the Middle East and Central Asia.
-As a result, Russia has always held back in its military assistance to Iran, such as in the provision of air defense systems.
+Iran's national conditions determine that it cannot afford the cost of possessing nuclear weapons: On one hand, Iran is an oil-producing country with an economy highly dependent on global trade.
+Once its settlement and oil exports are cut off due to nuclear possession, it will inevitably fall into a dire situation.
+On the other hand, if Iran possesses nuclear weapons, it will trigger a chain reaction among regional countries such as Saudi Arabia, Turkey, and Egypt, leading to major chaos in the Middle East and endangering the global petrodollar system, which is something major powers are unwilling to see.
+Even Russia, which cooperates with Iran to counter the West, does not want to see a nuclear-armed Iran competing for energy market share or an uncontrollable nuclear power emerging in its traditional sphere of influence in the Middle East and Central Asia.
+Therefore, Russia has always held back in its military assistance to Iran (such as air defense systems).

 III.
 Social Unrest: From Escalating Protests to Shaken Foundations of Regime